swax/NAISYS/docs/005-multi-machine-redux.md

   @@id([user_id, runner_id])    // Composite PK
 ```

-- Hub is pre-configured with runner name/key pairs
+- Both hub and runner have `HUB_ACCESS_KEY` in their `.env` files.
+If they match, the connection is accepted
+- Runners are not pre-registered.
+On first `runner.register`, hub creates the runner entry automatically
 - Users (agents) are assigned to one or more runners via `user_runners`
-- On `runner.register`, hub authenticates by name + key, returns the configs for users assigned to that runner
+- On `runner.register`, hub validates the access key, auto-creates the runner if new, and returns the configs for users assigned to that runner
 - A user assigned to multiple runners can be started on any of them (hub picks first available)

 ### Agent Start Flow (Hub Mode)